Sticky Date Cake

 For the cake:

-Baking soda, which lightens the cake batter and contributes to the cake’s light, moist crumb.
+Baking soda lightens the cake batter and contributes to the cake’s light, moist crumb.

-Brown sugar.
+Brown sugar is a date’s best friend!
 My recipe calls for light brown sugar, but you can’t go wrong with dark brown sugar as an alternative.
-Don’t substitute granulated sugar–we need this one for flavor and moisture.
+Don’t substitute granulated sugar–we need brown sugar here for flavor and moisture.

 For the caramel sauce:

 Orange Blossom Water.
-This is the game-changing flavor that is unique to my recipe, a glorious compliment to caramel always.
+This is the game-changing flavor that is unique to my recipe!
+It is a glorious compliment to caramel always.
+Learn more about this beautiful ingredient in my post about Orange blossom water.

 What kind of dates are best for baking?